Rinat Akhmetov: Sports and patronage

 Following the October 1995 bombing assassination of former team president Akhat Bragin at the team's stadium, Akhmetov (who had served as Bragin's right-hand man and himself narrowly missed the attempt on his life), subsequently inherited operation of the Shakhtar Donetsk football club.
 On 11 October 1996, Akhmetov was appointed president of the team Rinat Akhmetov envisioned Shakhtar as a winner of European cups, so he began restructuring the club to achieve this goal.
 He changed the approach to the club management and transferred the operational management to the professionals.
-Under his leadership, FC Shakhtar became the country's champion fifteen times, won the Ukrainian Cup fourteen times, took the Ukrainian Super Cup nine times, and won the UEFA Europa League Cup for the first time in the history of Ukraine.
+Under his leadership, FC Shakhtar became the country's champion fifteen times, won the Ukrainian Cup fifteen times, took the Ukrainian Super Cup nine times, and won the UEFA Europa League Cup for the first time in the history of Ukraine.

 In 2009, Donbas Arena stadium was built in Donetsk at Rinat Akhmetov's initiative.
 It's the first stadium in Eastern Europe that was designed and built to the elite UEFA standards; its capacity is over 50,000 people.
 Donbas Arena was named the best stadium of Euro 2012.
 It ranks among 25 best stadiums in the history of the Champions League.

 FC Shakhtar had to leave its home city of Donetsk due to the war in Donbas in Ukraine.
 Since the spring of 2014, its training base has been located in Kyiv.
-The team changed multiple home stadiums, moving to Lviv (Arena Lviv, 2014–2017), Kharkiv (Metalist, 2017–2020), and finally Kyiv (NSC Olimpiyskiy, since 2020).
+The team changed multiple home stadiums, moving to Lviv (Arena Lviv, 2014–2016), Kharkiv (Metalist, 2017–2020), and Kyiv (NSC Olimpiyskiy, since 2020).
+In the 2025/26 season, Shakhtar is playing its home matches at Arena Lviv.
+Since 2022, the club has played its European home fixtures abroad — in Warsaw, Hamburg, Gelsenkirchen, Ljubljana and Kraków.